 Managing the CIO and CTO Concerns

 Janco has created a kit that contains tools which help an enterprise more easily manage each of the CIO concerns.
-The CIO Concern Management Toolkit is provided in MS WORD and PDF formats and includes the following:
+The IT Management Tool Kit is provided in MS WORD and PDF formats and includes the following:

 - Security Manual Template

 - How to Guide for Cloud Processing and Outsourcing

 - CIO IT Infrastructure Policy Bundle plus Electronic Forms